Your Sun Protection Checklist

 In an interview with Harper’s Bazaar, Dr. Michelle Henry, a board-certified dermatologist and clinical instructor of dermatology at Weill Medical College, noted that ingredients like zinc oxide and titanium dioxide can leave a white cast behind on some skin tones when formulated incorrectly.
 Henry instead “recommends looking for formulas that include micronized zinc and titanium dioxide, or the addition of masking pigments."

 - Supergoop!
-Unseen SPF 40 is a popular chemical sunscreen that commonly appears on roundups for best SPF options for deeper skin tones.
+Unseen SPF 40 is a popular chemical sunscreen that applies like velvet and is one of our top SPF options for deeper skin tones.

 “I’m pregnant and being even more vigilant about what’s going on my skin.”